Child discipline: Time-outs

 A common method of child discipline is sending the child away from the family or group after misbehavior.
 Children may be told to stand in the corner ("corner time") or may be sent to their rooms for a period of time (room time).

-A time-out involves isolating or separating a child for a few minutes and is intended to give an over-excited child time to calm down.
+A time-out involves isolating or separating a child for a few minutes or just one minute and a few seconds and is intended to give an over-excited child time to calm down.

 Alternatively, time-outs have been recommended as a time for parents to separate feelings of anger toward the child for their behavior and to develop a plan for discipline.